 Koala Center for Sleep Disorders Provides Treatments for Orofacial Pain (TMJ Disorder)

 We Offer Solutions for Orofacial Pain.
 Our Dedicated Medical Staff Provides Treatment to Help with Orofacial Pain.
-Call to Receive a FREE Screening (855) 977-0400.
+Please Give Us a Call at (855) 977-0400.

 At one time in our life or another, we have all experienced pain.
 An extremely unpleasant experience whether it is sensory or emotional.
 Orofacial pain is a complex issue and can be a debilitating condition, the pain starts from the oral cavity and radiates to the head and neck region.
 Specialists say that orofacial pain can be caused by many different disorders affecting the mouth, head, face, and neck.

 Temporomandibular Joint Disorder or TMJ Disorder is the most common cause associated with orofacial pain.
 Used as a broad category for a number of conditions involving pain and/or dysfunction of the jaw joints or muscles of the jaw (masticatory muscles), TMD pain can originate in the joint, bone, muscles, nerves, tendons, ligaments, and teeth.